 10. Stay Hydrated During Your Headshot Photoshoot

-We can’t emphasize the importance of staying hydrated enough, especially during a professional headshots photoshoot.
+We can’t emphasize the importance of staying hydrated enough, especially during a professional headshot photoshoot.

-You’ll look more refreshed and awake if you’re not dehydrated – which means less puffy eyes and dark circles.
+You’ll look more refreshed and awake if you’re not dehydrated – which means no puffy eyes and dark circles.

 You won’t tire out as fast, so you’ll be able to keep the energy up throughout the entire photoshoot!

 Staying hydrated also means maintaining proper skin appearance – let’s not forget that water is one of the skin’s best friends.

 If you couldn’t get good rest the night before, then make sure to splash some cold water on your face and put in some eyedrops to reduce redness in the eyes!

 11. Avoid Lots of Salt the Day Before

 If you are having a headshot photoshoot session, you will want to avoid lots of salt the day before.